Telesia/matlock_bath_tours/README.md

 the navbar to be included.

 3. Bug 3bc0e0e - cannot sort Z-A on tours.html select feature
+1b28307 - commit that fixed bug (It was a syntax error)

 FieldError at /tours/
 Cannot resolve keyword ' -lower_name' into field.
 Choices are: description, id, image, image_url, lower_name, name, price, sku
 Request Method:	GET